Coral79/CDDB/README.md

 # A Continual Deepfake Detection Benchmark: Dataset, Methods, and Essentials
 Pytorch implementation for 2023 WACV paper "A Continual Deepfake Detection Benchmark: Dataset, Methods, and Essentials".
-We propose a new a continual deepfake detection
-(CDFD) benchmark over a new collection of deepfakes from both known and unknown generative models.
+We propose a new a continual deepfake detection benchmark (CDDB) over a new collection of deepfakes from both known and unknown generative models.

 **A Continual Deepfake Detection Benchmark: Dataset, Methods, and Essentials** <br>